 Fertility Tests for Women

 Fertility is a medical issue and screening is both essential and empowering.
 We know fertility levels decline with age, but fertility is still individual.
-Accessing your fertility data through simple tests will give you a wealth of information on your hormones and number of eggs (your “ovarian reserve”) in your ovaries.
-From here, you can explore your individual fertility timeline, and our suggestions for a plan of action.
-Our advanced medical tests are backed with the latest scientific evidence, you can make informed decisions about your future plans.
+Having your fertility tested will give you a wealth of information on your hormones and the number of eggs (your “ovarian reserve”) in your ovaries.
+From here, you can explore your individual fertility timeline, and with the help of our specialists, create a plan of action.
+Our advanced medical tests are backed with the latest scientific evidence so that you can make informed decisions for your future plans.

-Protecting your fertility by having health checks at a fertility clinic must become as routine as general health checks, whether you are actively trying for a baby.
+Protecting your fertility by having health checks at a fertility clinic should be as routine as general health checks, whether or not you are actively trying for a baby.
 You can have your fertility assessed from your twenties onwards.
 You can discuss starting a family (alone or with a partner) or preserving your fertility.

-If you are trying for a baby, see a specialist if:
+If you are trying for a baby, see a specialist when:

 - You are under 35 and have been trying to conceive for 12 months